Andrew Forkner Artist

 A self-taught wildlife artist, he works in a variety of media, including graphite pencil, coloured pencil, acrylics and pastel to complete his originals.

-He has produced several commissions for the RSPB (Royal Society for the Protection of Birds), of which he has been a member for almost forty years.
+He has produced several commissions for the RSPB (Royal Society for the Protection of Birds), of which he has been a member for over forty years.

 He is a keen naturalist and has travelled in both this country and abroad in search of wildlife.
 His artwork has also travelled widely, with examples of his art in collections in the UK, Europe,Kenya, Canada, USA and Nepal.